Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 .0074 X 60,000 tonnes = 444 tonnes

 Note that the fuel rods contain 10% zirconium.
 This zirconium is rejected by the pyroprocess.
-This zirconium is then recovered by the dry chloride zirconium recovery process and forms about 10% of the weight of the new fuel rods.
+This zirconium can then recovered by the dry chloride zirconium recovery process and used to form about 10% of the weight of the new fuel rods.

 FUEL PROCESSING: